 Use pictures to make a collage that tells kids about you with pictures instead of words.
 “We do a Get to Know Me in Pictures,” says Paige T. “I made one for myself and I introduce myself to the whole class using mine.”
 If you really want to get creative, make your collage in the shape of your silhouette.
 Learn how from Kix.
 (This works online too—try it using Padlet.)

-27. Map out a timeline of your life
+33. Map out a timeline of your life

-Timeline of teacher Ms. Gandara's life with photos
+Timeline of teacher Ms. Gandara's life with photos as an example of ways to introduce yourself to your new students

 Draw a timeline on the whiteboard before you introduce yourself, suggests Jan R. As you share facts about yourself from different points in your life, have kids come up and add those events to the right place on the timeline.
 Make it even more fun by adding photos from your life, like this one from Surfin’ Through Second.

-28. Craft a get-to-know-you cloudburst
+34. Craft a get-to-know-you cloudburst

 Cloud with sun rays drawn on paper.
 Cloud reads "I can't imagine life without..." and rays each have a word to fill in the blank.
-(Introduce Yourself to Students)

 This simple and colorful craft lets students know what’s important to you.
 Have them make their own so you can get to know them too.
 Hat tip to GuysTeachToo on Instagram for this idea.

-29. Write a mystery box essay
+35. Write a Mystery Box essay

 Cardboard box labeled Mystery Box with items like nail polish, photos, medal on a ribbon, and more

-Dawn M. explains, “I put 3 items that represent me in a bag, and use it to teach the 5 paragraph essay format.
+Dawn M. explains, “I put 3 items that represent me in a bag and use it to teach the 5-paragraph essay format.
 Each item is one paragraph of my essay.
 Then I share my essay with the kids and pull each item out while reading that item’s paragraph.”
 She follows up by having kids write their own introductory essays using the same format.
 See how one teacher uses this activity at Welcome to Room 36!

-30. Pop an emoji bubble
+36. Pop an emoji bubble

 Emoji Bubble Pop Introductions! with various face emojis and facts about a teacher